 What are the General Data Protection Regulations, 2018 (GDPR) and how do they affect me?

 The GDPR replaces the 1998 Data Protection Act to ensure your personal and sensitive, confidential data is kept private and held securely, being processed in the way that you have agreed to.
 It is there to protect your rights as a consumer of a service or product that might involve your identifiable data, e.g. your name and address or whether you have a specific condition.
 It also covers any session records, text messages or emails we exchange.
-Our full policy documents can be viewed upon your request.
+You can view our full data policy details on request.

 How long will you hold my information for?